JEBUS

 Jebus just thinks this modern world got his message wrong. his message was simply, “love everybody”.

-• because then we have to follow their rules. and when that happens, indie productions always get shit deals.
+because then we have to follow their rules. and when that happens, indie productions always get shit deals.

 you (the viewer) are only able to watch it as long as you’re subscribed to their platform and giving them money every month.

-we get paid pennies for each watch after they take their cut for putting the movie in their marketplaces, even though 99% of the time we have to do the grunt work to market the film and get people like you to take the time and consider watching this.
+we get paid pennies for each watch after they take their cut for putting the movie on their marketplaces, even though 99% of the time we have to do the grunt work to market the film and get people like you to take the time and consider watching this.

 so instead of that, we built this ourselves to bring it to you directly, and we’re giving you access to the movie forever.